DonJuuso/Kirby-Crackle-Effect/README.md

-# KirbyCrackle: A Web FX Research Showcase
+# KirbyCrackle: A Web FX Research Showcase (NOT READY)

 **KirbyCrackle** is a research-focused collection of particle-based visual effects designed for modern websites, interactive interfaces, and UI motion design.